eikehmueller/JaxMaterials/docs/mathematical_background.rst

 .. math:: C(x) = \lambda(x) \delta_{ij}\delta_{k\ell} + \mu(x) (\delta_{ik}\delta_{j\ell} + \delta_{i\ell}\delta_{jk}).

-While in the following discussion we initially focus on an isotropic material for simplicity, below we will also extend the approach to anisotropic materials and a more general stress-strain relationship :math:`\sigma=\sigma(\epsilon)` defined by the user.
+While in the following discussion we initially focus on an isotropic material for simplicity, below we will also extend the approach to anisotropic materials and a more general stress-strain relationship :math:`\sigma=\Sigma(\epsilon|\theta)` defined by the user.

 .. _sec:discretisation: